microprediction/birdgame/README.md

 ## Challenge your Tracker with the benchmark one

-To compare your Tracker's performance against the benchmark Tracker, use the `run_test` method provided in the `TrackerBase` class.
+To compare your Tracker's performance against the benchmark Tracker, use the `test_run` method provided in the `TrackerBase` class.
 This method evaluates your Tracker's efficiency over a series of time steps.

 ### Usage Example:
 ```python